Mehranalam/blu-cloning/README.md

-# Zarinpal-cloning
+# blu-cloning

-Construction of zarinpal.com homepage from zero to one hundred.
+Construction of https://blubank.sb24.ir/ homepage from zero to one hundred.

 see the [album for show output](https://github.com/Mehranalam/blu-cloning/blob/main/assets/README.md)